2021 Formula One Esports Series

 The 2021 Formula One Esports Series was the fifth season of the Formula One Esports Series.
 It started on 13 October 2021, and ended on 16 December 2021.
 It was held in Formula One's official 2021 game.
 Same as the previous year, the championship was held online due to COVID-19 pandemic and streamed on the official F1 YouTube Channel.

 Jarno Opmeer and Red Bull Racing Esports entered the season as the reigning champion, having won the Drivers' and Team's Championship title respectively in 2020.
-Jarno Opmeer successfully defended the Drivers' Championship title for the second consecutive year, while his team, Mercedes-AMG Petronas Esports Team secured the Teams' Championship title for the first time since 2018.
+Jarno Opmeer successfully defended the Drivers' Championship title for the second consecutive year, while his new team, Mercedes-AMG Petronas Esports Team secured the Teams' Championship title for the first time since 2018.